AbhilashG97/Frozen-Frosted-Bites/Libraries/Pandas/README.md

 Before the pandas library can be used, it has to be installed and imported.
 The pandas documentation provides a detailed explanation on how to install pandas.

-Importing the pandas library is also quite simple.
+Importing the pandas library is quite simple.
 It can be done in the following way -

 ```python
 import pandas as pd
 ```

-:exclamation: Usually pandas is aliased as pd for ease of usage.
+:exclamation: Usually, **pandas** is aliased as **pd** for ease of usage.

 ### Reading from a file

 Reading from a file using pandas is really easy.
-Depending on the type of the file, a suitable method can be selected by suffixing the type of the file.
+Depending on the type of the file, a suitable method can be selected by suffixing the type of the file in ```read_x```, where ```x``` is a file type.

-Below is table which shows the variuos methods that can be used to read from various files -
+Below is table which shows various methods that can be used to read from files of different types -

 | Format Type | Data Description     | Reader         | Writer       |
 |-------------|----------------------|----------------|--------------|